erniebrodeur/mcp-server-project-ts/README.md

 # MCP Server for TypeScript/JavaScript Projects

-A **Model Context Protocol (MCP)** server that provides efficient file change detection for TypeScript and JavaScript workspaces.
-This server enables LLM agents to understand when files have changed and get only the updated content, avoiding expensive re-reads of entire codebases.
+A **Model Context Protocol (MCP)** server that provides ultra-minimal file change tracking for TypeScript and JavaScript workspaces.
+This server enables LLM agents to know which files changed without any file content reading or processing.

 ## What It Does ✅

 ### Core Functionality
 - **📂 File Watching**: Monitors TypeScript/JavaScript files for changes using `chokidar`
-- **⚡ Change Detection**: Tracks which files are dirty vs. clean to avoid unnecessary reads
-- **📄 Content Serving**: Returns actual file content for changed files only
+- **📝 Change Tracking**: Maintains a simple list of changed file paths
 - **📦 Dependency Management**: Install/uninstall npm packages via JSON-RPC
-- **🔌 JSON-RPC API**: WebSocket server providing programmatic access to change status
+- **🔌 JSON-RPC API**: WebSocket server providing change notifications

-### Efficient Agent Workflow
+### Ultra-Efficient Agent Workflow
-1. **Agent connects** → checks `index.status` to see if any files changed
+1. **Agent connects** → calls `index.status` to see which files changed
-2. **If changes detected** → calls `index.refresh` to get content of only changed files
+2. **Gets file paths only** → no file content served by server
-3. **Agent parses content itself** → no pre-processing, just raw file content
+3. **Agent reads files itself** → using its own file system access
-4. **Massive performance improvement** → no re-reading entire codebase every time
+4. **Agent clears change list** → calls `index.refresh` to reset tracking
+5. **Minimal overhead** → server only tracks changes, doesn't read source files

 ### Available JSON-RPC Methods
-- `index.status` - Get current dirty files list and project state
+- `index.status` - Get list of changed file paths (no content)
-- `index.refresh` - Get content of all changed files since last refresh
+- `index.refresh` - Clear the changed files list and return what was changed
 - `deps.install` - Install npm packages (with dev dependency support)
 - `deps.uninstall` - Remove npm packages

 ## What It Doesn't Do ❌

-This is a **change detection server**, not a parser or language server.
-It does not:
+This is a **change notification server** - it does NOT:
-- Parse TypeScript/JavaScript AST (agents do this themselves)
+- Read source file content (agents do this themselves)
+- Parse TypeScript/JavaScript AST
+- Store file content or parsed data
 - Provide code completion or IntelliSense
-- Store parsed data in databases (agents maintain their own state)
 - Pre-process or analyze code structure
-- Provide search functionality (agents read files and search themselves)
+- Search functionality

 ## Installation & Setup